 It's not all roses, though.
 Your home's listing will be more difficult to find compared to agent-assisted listings because Zillow hides FSBO homes a bit.
 Plus, selling FSBO comes with its own difficulties.

-For example, our friends at Clever Real Estate's Data Center surveyed 1,000 homeowners who planned to sell in 2022 — and 42% of homeowners incorrectly assume home buyers pay their agents' commission fees.
+For example, our friends at the Clever Real Estate Data Center surveyed 1,000 homeowners who planned to sell in 2022 — and 42% of homeowners incorrectly assume home buyers pay their agents' commission fees.
 (In reality, sellers pay all realtor fees.)

 Plus, FSBO sellers typically take home less profit.
 In 2021, a typical FSBO home sold for $260,000, an astounding 20% less than the average sale price of $318,000 for sellers who worked with an agent.

-If savings are your top priority, you can save thousands in commission fees by choosing a low commission agent who will also help you sell your home for top dollar.
+If savings are your top priority, listing your home with a low commission realtor can help you save thousands in commission fees without sacrificing on price.
 You'll still get a Zillow listing — but it won't be tucked away behind extra filters, and you'll have an agent who can swat away those underbidders and bargain hunters.

 How Much Are Zillow For Sale by Owner Fees?

-It's free to list a FSBO home on Zillow — there are no fees, even if your home sells.
+It's free to list a FSBO home on Zillow — there are no for sale by owner fees, even if your home sells.

-But even though Zillow doesn't charge a fee, you can end up selling for less than your home is worth.
+But even though Zillow doesn't charge a for sale by owner fee, you can end up selling for less than your home is worth.
 According to Collateral Analytics, a real estate analytic product company, FSBO homes sell for an average of 5.5% less than comparable homes with agents.

-Most buyers will be represented by an agent — in 2021, 87% of buyersbought with a broker or agent — so you'll still need to offer the standard 2-3% commission or else agents won't be motivated to show your property.
+It's important to note that most buyers will be represented by an agent.
+In 2021, 87% of buyers bought with a broker or agent — so you'll still need to offer the standard 2-3% commission or else agents won't be motivated to show your property.